richardsamuels/take-back-control/README.md

 The build system is a touch messy due to rollUp limitations. `vite.config.ts` builds the options and popup ui as a module. `vite.cs.config.ts` builds the content scripts as an IIFE module because content scripts cannot be modules.
+An additional pair of config files, `vite.chrome.config.ts` and `vite.chrome.cs.config.ts` are used for the Chrome build.

-RollUp does not allow for these outputs to be represented in the same config file,so you should run two watch commands in separate windows when
+RollUp does not allow for these outputs to be represented in the same config file, so workarounds have been implemented
-developing:

-- `yarn watch . -c vite.config.ts`
+#### Watch
+To run a watch operation:
-- `yarn watch . -c vite.cs.config.ts`
+`yarn watch -t [firefox|chrome]`

-You can manually reload the extension after making changes to the content script

-When using `make` (specifically `make yarn`, which is default) to run the build, both config files will be built.
+This will run scripts/watch.js, which will launch a watch operation on both config files.
+Firefox is the default.

+#### Build
+To build, without packaging, use:
+`make yarn-[firefox|chrome]`

+To build with packaging, use
+`make [firefox|chrome]`

+To build and package everything, use
+`make`

+The current build system does NOT support HMR.

 ## Legal & Credit